djandyr/docuware-autostore/README.md

 >
 > * __autoStore.documentTitleMask__
 >
->     Regular expression pattern on document title which can include/exclude documents from file cabinet
+>     If regular expression pattern is supplied, a search for a match is performed on source document title property.
+If true the source document will be stored to file cabinet, otherwise source document will be ignored.
 >
 > * __autoStore.keepSource__
 >
->     Whether document should be deleted from document tray after storing
+>     If this flag is true the source documents remain in the document tray; otherwise they are removed from document tray
 >
 > * __autoStore.limit__
 >